 Here it is almost Valentine’s Day, and that means craft time to me.
 I am always looking for new things to make using my favorite felted wool sweater scraps, and these heart lollipops are the cutest!

-It’s a quick little project that you whip up in no time at all.
-You won’t be able to make just one.
+It’s a quick little project that you can whip up in no time at all.
+Trust me, you won’t be able to make just one.

-Of course, you can make them with regular felt, but a felted wool sweater just adds so much character and texture.
+Of course, you can make these hearts with regular felt, but a felted wool sweater just adds so much character and texture.
 (I hope you’ve been saving all your felted wool sweater scraps)!
 They really do come in handy for a lot of things.